daden-ms/arm/GalleryLandingPage.md

 This tutorial provides automated  components deployable through Azure Resource Manager (ARM) and will walk you through the manual steps as well.
 Click the green button **Get Started** on the right to take a look at the step-by-step tutorial:

--**README.md** to guide you through.
+- **README.md** to guide you through.
--**azuredeploy_part1.json** – The first ARM template – creation of Service Bus, Event Hub, Stream Analytics Jobs, Blob Storage, SQL Server, SQL Data Warehouse, Azure Data Lake Store, Azure Data Lake Analytics
+- **azuredeploy_part1.json** – The first ARM template – creation of Service Bus, Event Hub, Stream Analytics Jobs, Blob Storage, SQL Server, SQL Data Warehouse, Azure Data Lake Store, Azure Data Lake Analytics
 -	**azuredeploy_part2.json** - The second ARM template - installs the Data Factory partially
 -	**linkedservice, dataset, pipeline** – contains the parts to the Data Factory which need to be manually deployed
--	**DataGenerator** –contains the zip file that can be deployed as a WebApp to simulate a switch
+-	**DataGenerator** –contains the zip file that can be deployed as a WebApp to simulate a phone switch
 -	**script** –contains the U-SQL job query
 -	**PowerBI** – contains the Power BI template to extract data from SQL Data Warehouse
 -	media - A folder containing images used by README.md